UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

-Sometimes financial mistakes can be very expensive and a big lesson for those involved depending on what the mistake was.
-When it comes to a missed bill payment it’s imperative that you take the situation seriously because it can come back to haunt you.
+When it comes to a missed bill payment, you must take the situation seriously because it can come back to haunt you.

 Missing your bill payment is NOT an excuse.